Azure/azure-storage-fuse/README.md

 ## Limitations
 - In case of BlockBlob accounts, ACLs are not supported by Azure Storage so Blobfuse2 will by default return success for 'chmod' operation.
 However it will work fine for Gen2 (DataLake) accounts.
-- When Blobfuse2 is mounted on a container/AKS, SYS_ADMIN privileges are required for it to interact with the fuse driver.
+- When Blobfuse2 is mounted on a container, SYS_ADMIN privileges are required for it to interact with the fuse driver.
 If container is created without the privilege, mount will fail.
 Sample command to spawn a docker container is

     `docker run -it --rm --cap-add=SYS_ADMIN --device=/dev/fuse --security-opt apparmor:unconfined <environment variables> <docker image>`